-5.12 Some might argue that a single threshold does not take into account that some equities are more volatile than others.
-Applying a single threshold to all equities makes the model quite rigid and may result in an impairment loss for a decline in value that, for more volatile equities, may be expected to reverse in future.
+5.11 Some might argue that a single threshold does not take into account that some equity instruments are more volatile than others.
+Applying a single threshold to all equity instruments makes the model quite rigid and may result in an impairment loss for a decline in value that, for more volatile equity instruments, may be expected to reverse in the future.

-- 5.13 If this is perceived to be an issue, the model could be further modified in different ways to better reflect the specificities of individual instruments.
+- 5.12 If this is perceived to be an issue, the model could be further modified in different ways to better reflect the specificities of individual instruments.
 One way is by introducing a rebuttable presumption.
 For example, the impairment presumption could be rebutted when the share price of an equity instrument is below the threshold at the reporting date, but the original cost of the investment remains within a trading range over prior 90 days just preceding the reporting date.
 Assume an entity acquires shares of a start-up biotech entity on 25 September for EUR 95.
 At 31 December of the same year, the fair value of the shares was EUR 75.
 During the last three months of the year, the share price ranged between EUR 68 and EUR 112.
-In that case, an impairment would not be necessary because during the previous three months the investee's trading range included the initial acquisition cost of EUR 95. - 5.14 This rebuttable presumption would not result in subjective judgement because it is still based on observable evidence.
+In that case, an impairment would not be necessary because during the previous three months the investee's trading range included the initial acquisition cost of EUR 95. - 5.13 This rebuttable presumption would not result in subjective judgement because it is still based on observable evidence.
 However, it includes an operational and conceptual disadvantage that it could only be applied in practice to equity securities that are listed.
-Further, EFRAG notes that this approach is not consistent with a 'significant or prolonged' approach in that the fact pattern described is a scenario in which the decline in value is significant but is not prolonged.
+Further, EFRAG notes that this approach is not consistent with a 'significant or prolonged' approach.
+This is because no impairment is recognised even though the decline in value is 'significant'.